Azure/cortana-intelligence-price-analytics/User Guide/UserGuide.md

 ![Price Setting Workflow](../images/PriceSettingWorkflow.png)

+The steps in the workflow are as follows:

 * review overpriced/underpriced items report and suggested prices
 * visualize the demand curves
 * review elasticities and cross-products effects: substitute and complementary products